Pointlike electric charge in gravitational field theory

-The mass-charge distribution (\ref{6.11}) is an exact particle-like solution of the classical Einstein-Maxwell equations (for all values of the parameter {\sf M}).
-It emerges from a rigorous balance between electrostatic self-repulsion and gravitational self-attraction for all values of the radius $r$ (Sec.~IV), which is part of its novelty---see, e.g., Refs.~\cite{moller,reissner,nordstrom}.
-It is further worth noticing that it appears to be the only solution for a point-like charge which correctly satisfies the observable Newtonian and Poisson limits for large $r$ but does not necessarily explode (as is, e.g., the case for the usual Reissner-Nordstr\"{o}m 'superextremal' black hole electron; see, e.g., Ref.~\cite{reissner}).
+\\ \textbf{VII.
+Final remarks}\\ The mass-charge distribution (\ref{6.11}) is an exact particle-like solution of the classical Einstein-Maxwell equations (for all values of the parameter ${\sf M}{=}Q^2/16\pi \epsilon_o Gm^2$).
+It emerges from a rigorous balance between electrostatic self-repulsion and gravitational self-attraction for all values of the radius $r$ (see Sec.~IV), which is part of its novelty---see, e.g., Refs.~\cite{moller,reissner,nordstrom}.
+It is further worth noticing that it appears to be the only solution for a point-like charge which correctly satisfies the observable Newtonian and Poisson limits for large $r$ but does not necessarily explode (as is, for instance, the case for the usual Reissner-Nordstr\"{o}m 'superextremal' black hole electron; see, e.g., Ref.~\cite{reissner}).

-Clearly, for a 'point charge'---like, e.g., the Dirac electron---the electrostatic self-interaction is the well-known source of an infinite self-energy, and it requires the inclusion of gravity to establish equilibrium at the new finite size $r_{\rm c}{=}\sqrt{r_{\rm e}r_o/2}{\approx}10^{-36}$m (where $r_{\rm e}{\approx}10^{-15}$m is the 'classical' electron radius and $r_o{\approx}10^{-57}$m is the electron Schwarzschild radius).
+For an elementary 'point charge'---like, e.g., the Dirac electron---the electrostatic self-interaction is the well-known source of an infinite self-energy (plaguing quantum field theory and its unification with general relativity), and it requires the inclusion of gravity to establish equilibrium at the new finite size $r_{\rm c}{=}\sqrt{r_{\rm e}r_o/2}{\approx}10^{-36}$m (where $r_{\rm e}{\approx}10^{-15}$m is the 'classical' electron radius and $r_o{\approx}10^{-57}$m is the electron Schwarzschild radius)---as shown at the end of Sec.~V. In fact, a system of this kind was first considered by Poincar{\'e} as a model for the electron, however, without specifying the nature of the model's counteracting 'elastic forces' (see, e.g., Refs.~\cite{poincare,moller}).

+In the present work it is shown that these forces intrinsically arise from local gravitational effects, which become huge when compressing a finite charge into an infinitesimal volume and which give rise to the novel 'hidden' mass $M{=}e^2\!/4\pi\epsilon_omG$---which is essentially located at $r{=}r_{\rm c}$ while taking care of the observable Newtonian and Poisson limits for $r{\rightarrow}\infty$.
+For the electron---with the parameter ${\sf M}{=}M/4m{=}$ $r_{\rm e}/2r_o{\approx}10^{42}$ (while, e.g., for the heavier tauon ${\sf M}{\approx}10^{35}$)---mass and charge indeed almost completely accumulate at the radius $r_{\rm c}$ (see Sec.~VI).